daxiongpro/ros-kitti-project/README.md

 ---

-Now, you can see the pointcloud published!
+### Now, you can see the image, pointcloud, 2D BBox, 3D BBox, IMU data published!